DamianPreslyPerera/osTicket-Ticket-Lifecycle/README.md

 ## Final

 - I have demonstrated the process of a ticket lifecycle from ticket creation to resolution.
-- The procedure for assigning priority level and creating SLAs have been demonstrated.
+- The procedure for assigning priority levels and creating SLAs, tickets and assigning tickets to agents are demonstrated.
 - This ticketing system is similar to those used in industry, implementing the entire system from scratch provides an in depth understanding of how ticketing systems are used and implemented.